 If you work with databases, you'll likely need to use SQL Joins to retrieve data from multiple tables at some point in your work.
 These impactful clauses allow you to get information from separate tables so that you get the right information you need to make the best possible decision.

-In this guide, you'll learn more about SQL Joins, including its different types and use cases in the real world.
+In this guide, you'll learn more about SQL Joins, including the four primary types of Joins, along with their use cases in the real world.
+Afterward, if you'd like to learn SQL yourself, consider enrolling in the IBM Data Science Professional Certificate.

 In Structure Query Language (SQL), a Join is used to connect two or more records within a relational database.
 As their name suggests, relational databases organize data based on pre-established relationships, which define how data contained in one table relates to data contained within another (or several others).

-The Join clause is used to retrieve data from related tables in a database.
+The Join clause retrieves data from related tables in a database.
 Because it retrieves data from multiple tables, however, the SQL Join clause is more complex than a simple query that retrieves data from a single table.

 Read more: Relational vs. Non-relational Database: The Difference Explained

 There are many different use cases for SQL Joins, and they are crucial when mapping out relationships between tables in your database.
 There are four primary types of SQL Joins that you can use: Inner Join, Left Outer Join, Right Outer Join, and Full Outer Join.
-Take a look at how each works, along with some sample SQL Join clauses below:
+Explore these four types of JOINs along with some sample SQL Join clauses below:

 Inner Joins combine two tables based on a shared key.
 For example, if you have a table with a column called "user id" and each user id is unique to each user, this you could join that table to another table with a "user id" column to find the information associated with each user.
 This example shows how to use an Inner JOIN clause to join two tables: